UK-IPOP/drug-extraction/slides/index.md

 	No “speed” libraries (i.e. python libraries relying on C) MUST use external libs for algorithm implementation Must be compared using same drug list.
-	Must use same search list (60k records from Chicago ME)
+	Must use same search list (~60k records from Chicago ME) Utilize docker for all runs

 Interfaces:
   Web